python/cpython/Doc/using/iOS.rst

 Python on iOS is unlike Python on desktop platforms.
 On a desktop platform, Python is generally installed as a system resource that can be used by any user of that computer.
-Users then interact with Python by running a ``python`` executable and entering commands at an interactive prompt, or by running a Python script.
+Users then interact with Python by running a :program:`python` executable and entering commands at an interactive prompt, or by running a Python script.

 On iOS, there is no concept of installing as a system resource.
 The only unit of software distribution is an "app".
-There is also no console where you could run a ``python`` executable, or interact with a Python REPL.
+There is also no console where you could run a :program:`python` executable, or interact with a Python REPL.

 As a result, the only way you can use Python on iOS is in embedded mode - that is, by writing a native iOS application, and embedding a Python interpreter